D-Nick/submits/README.md

 Any of the C files were done 7+ months ago.

-I've started to do more Java lately and hope to add more content.
+I've started to do more Java lately and will be adding more content.